 Scorpiurus muricatus is an unusual annual legume native to southern Europe.
 Listed by Vilmorin in the 1800’s, the plant has unique pods that twist and roll in upon themselves.
 The name “prickly scorpion’s tail” was no doubt given due to the resemblance but its other common name of “prickly caterpillar” is far more apt in my opinion.
 The pods do indeed look just like fuzzy, green caterpillars.

-Scorpiurus muricatus plants are most often used as a ground cover.
-They have lovely tiny yellow flowers that are hermaphroditic, having both male and female organs.
-This herbaceous annual blooms continuously from mid-summer.
-A member of the Papilionacea family, the plants attain a height of between 6-12 inches.
+Scorpiurus muricatus plants are most often used as a groundcover.
+They have lovely, tiny yellow flowers that are hermaphroditic, having both male and female organs.
+This herbaceous annual blooms continuously from midsummer.
+A member of the Papilionacea family, the plants attain a height of between 6 to 12 inches (15-31 cm.).

 Caring for Prickly Scorpion’s Tail

 Seeds can be direct sown outdoors after all danger of frost has passed or inside for a jump start.
-Sow seed ¼ inch beneath the soil 3-4 weeks before the last frost if sowing indoors.
-Germination time for prickly scorpion’s tail is 10-14 days.
+Sow seed ¼ inch (6 mm.) beneath the soil three to four weeks before the last frost if sowing indoors.
+Germination time for prickly scorpion’s tail is 10 to 14 days.

 When caring for prickly scorpion’s tail, keep the plants moist to a little dry, not sodden.